 Norges Bank's advice on the countercyclical capital buffer is based on four indicators of a build-up of financial imbalances (see Criteria for an appropriate countercyclical capital buffer):

-- The ratio of house prices to household disposable income
+- Ratio of house prices to disposable income

 - Estimated real commercial property prices